Yangshan Port: Rail access

 There is no direct railway connection to the Yangshan Port.
 The port is served by Luchaogang railway station on the Pudong Railway, which was opened in 2005 near the mainland end of the Donghai Bridge.

+Urbanisation impacts

+Following the construction of the port, the Shanghai government viewed this as an opportunity to develop a heavy equipment manufacturing zone and a new town nearby.